PaloAltoNetworks/pan.dev/products/access/docs/adem/examples/application-test/distribution-for-an-application-test.md

 sidebar_label: Get the Distribution for an Application Test (Summary)
 ---

 This API retrieves the distribution for a particular application test.
+In the Response section, the lines that are followed by a comment (<<<<<<) correspond to the location in the UI (see attached screenshot) that is enclosed in a red box.

 The following shows the portions of the UI widget where the data is displayed for this example: